 Piping our old, leaky canals is an ongoing effort here at Swalley.
 Every year we try to round up the funding and partnerships to put as much pipe as we can in the ground.
 Piping projects allow water to be conserved for the natural environment, delivered more reliably to our customers, and utilized more efficiently on the land.

-No large construction projects are presently in the que for 2020-2022 due to funding limitations.
-The District will be focusing on maintenence of existing facilities and design engineering of future pipeline projects during this time period.
+No large construction projects are presently in the que for the 2021-2022 winter maintenance season (November - March) due to grant funding limitations.
+The District will be focusing on maintenence of existing facilities, screening improvements, and design engineering of future pipeline projects during this time period.

 -Main Lateral Piping Project Phase 7 (there are 10 phases total and we are currently complete through Phase 6) : This is an ~1.3 mile canal to large pipeline conversion project running north and adjacent to Hwy 97 up to Sunbeam Lane.
 The project is federally approved, but funding is still being sought and applications thereof are pending.
 Design engineering is in the early phases of development.
 Tentative construction dates are presently targeted for November 2023 - April 2024, but are subject to change based on funding availability.